Baekho (singer): 2012–2022: NU'EST

+Produce 101

-In 2017, Baekho participated as a contestant on Produce 101 Season 2 under his real name for a chance to debut in Wanna One.
-After performing a cover of BTS's "Boy in Luv" on the show, he gained the nickname of 'sexy bandit' from online commenters.
+In 2017, Baekho, under his real name Kang Dong-ho, participated as a contestant on Produce 101 Season 2 alongside NU'EST members JR, Minhyun and Ren.
+After performing a cover of BTS's "Boy in Luv" on the show, he gained the nickname of 'sexy bandit' from netizens.
 In the position-based challenge, he covered Blackpink's "Playing with Fire", and the view count of his fancam reached one million views within three days.
-He was also noted by commenters for his stable voice in the music removed (MR) performance.
-After he was eliminated in the final episode, he and the remaining NU'EST members began promoting as the sub-group NU'EST W from 2017 to 2018.
+He was also noted by commenters for his stable vocals in the music removed (MR) performance.
+His reading of the lyric 'Wow megaton bomb' also went viral, leading to a 400% increase in sales of Lotte's 'megaton bar' ice cream.
+Baekho eventually placed 13th and did not debut in the project group Wanna One, promoting with the remaining NU'EST members as sub-group NU'EST W from 2017 to 2018.

-Baekho's struggles with weight and exercise earned him a reputation of being a "fit idol."
-After a fan sent a photo of him in a gym to Men's Health Korea, the editorial team invited him to be the cover of the magazine's November 2018 issue.
-He once again appeared in Men's Health Korea for its January 2020 issue.

-In September 2020, he became the hair care advertising model for brand The Wood of J One Cosmetic.

-Baekho took on his first acting role in a musical as the male lead Haram in the stage play Midnight Sun, which ran from May-July 2021.
-In the same year, he was cast as the male lead in stage plays Altar Boyz and Equal.